 The best way to always have peace of mind with your stuff is by purchasing packing cubes.
 Frequent travelers know that you can use packing cubes to make your unpacking and repacking that much more efficient and organized.
-These are such a great idea for people like me that have stuff falling out of their suitcase left and right.
+These are such great ideas for people like me that have stuff falling out of their suitcases left and right.

 You simply keep all your clothes in sections in your luggage so whenever you arrive at your next destination or home, you’ll know exactly where those pesky dirty clothes are.

 It’s always a good idea to bring an extra credit card with you when you travel.

 This way, if you lose your wallet or have it stolen, you’ll still have access to funds.
 Be sure to keep your extra credit card in a safe place, such as a hotel safe.
 That way, even if your primary card is lost or stolen, you’ll still have a way to pay for things like taxis or meals.

 And if you’re worried about fraud, you can always call your credit card company and put a temporary hold on your account until you get back home.
 So next time you’re packing for a trip, be sure to bring along an extra credit card.
 It could come in handy in more ways than you think!

 8. Download offline maps of the area you’re visiting